genevate/style_guides/business/teams.md

 1. **Structure and Clarity**: Are goals, roles, and execution plans clear?
 1. **Meaning**: Are we working on something that is personally important for each of us?
 1. **Impact**: Do we fundamentally believe the work we are doing matters?

+## Workspaces

+- Avoid [open office design](https://is.gd/vFEBFG).
+It is extremely counterproductive for optimal software devlepment performance and happiness.
+Use private offices/workspaces instead.
+Better yet, avoid offices altogether and be remote-first focused.
+See [Distributed Employee Styles](distributed_employees.md) for details.

 ## Statistics